 Types of Trade Programs

 There are many different kinds of trade programs out there!
-These programs, which are offered online, at community colleges, and at specialized schools, are tailored to help students learn the essential skills and tools of the trade industry that they want to enter into.
+These programs, which are offered online, at community colleges, and specialized schools, are tailored to help students learn the essential skills and tools of the specific industry that they want to enter into.
 Here are some popular trade programs, where to find them, and what careers they can help you land!

 To explore even more trade programs and schools, use this free database!
 Just enter your zip code to begin.